adblockplus/web.adblockplus.org/pages/source.md

 ### {{mercurial-bookmarks-title Mercurial bookmarks}}

 {{mercurial-bookmarks-text We are using Mercurial bookmarks for branching.
-All of our repositories have a _master_ bookmark that points to the latest development version.
+All of our repositories (except for _adblockbrowser_, see below) have a _master_ bookmark that points to the latest development version.
 When cloning a repository, you have to activate that bookmark.
 If you ran `hg clone -u master` as shown above, this has already happened.
 If you cloned without the `-u` option, you will need to run `hg update master` once.}}

 ### {{mercurial-documentation Mercurial documentation}}